stcarrez/ada-ado/docs/Installation.md

   * `--prefix=DIR` to control the installation directory,
   * `--with-mysql=PATH` to control the path where `mysql_config` is installed,
   * `--with-ada-util=PATH` to control the installation path of [Ada Utility Library](https://github.com/stcarrez/ada-util),
+  * `--enable-mysql` to enable the support for MySQL,
+  * `--enable-postgresql` to enable the support for PostgreSQL,
+  * `--enable-sqlite` to enable the support for SQLite,
+  * `--enable-shared` to enable the build of shared libraries,
+  * `--disable-static` to disable the build of static libraries,
+  * `--enable-distrib` to build for a distribution and strip symbols,
+  * `--disable-distrib` to build with debugging support,
+  * `--enable-coverage` to build with code coverage support (`-fprofile-arcs -ftest-coverage`),
   * `--help` to get a detailed list of supported options.

 In most cases you will configure with the following command: